-Richard D. McCormick (Chair) John V. Faraci The Committee on Nominations and Governance identifies and periodically reviews the qualifications that the Board uses to select candidates for service as a director.
+Richard D. McCormick (Chair) John V. Faraci Jean-Pierre Garnier Harold McGraw III Richard B. Myers Christine Todd Whitman The Committee on Nominations and Governance identifies and periodically reviews the qualifications that the Board uses to select candidates for service as a director.
 When there is a vacancy on the Board, the Committee identifies, evaluates and recommends candidates to be nominated by the Board for election by our shareowners (or to be elected by the Board if it needs to fill a vacancy arising between shareowner meetings).
 The Committee also reviews and recommends to the Board appropriate governance practices and compensation for directors.
 When a Board vacancy arises, the Committee seeks to identify the most capable candidates available who meet the Board's criteria for nomination and will be able to serve the best interests of all shareowners.
-The Committee assesses of UTC's nomination proints on an annual basis, as part of the Board's evaluation of its effectiveness as a group.
+The Committee assesses the effectiveness of UTC's nomination policies on an annual basis, as part of the Board's evaluation of its effectiveness as a group.
 For more information about how the Committee identifies candidates, see the discussion of Board membership criteria and the nomination process in Proposal 1-Election of Directors on page 1 of this Proxy Statement.